satorici/satori-docs/satori_help/docs/README.md

 # Intro

 Satori CI is an Automated Testing platform that asserts the behavior of command executions.
-Testing software and systems using our [playbooks](https://github.com/satorici/playbooks/) or by building your own playbooks.
+Test software, binaries and live systems using our [playbooks](https://github.com/satorici/playbooks/) or by building your own playbooks.

 ## [Install](getting-started/install.md)